jamiewilbraham/azure-docs/articles/cognitive-services/form-recognizer/overview.md

 ---
 title: What is Form Recognizer?
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
-description: The Azure Cognitive Services Form Recognizer allows you to identify and extract key/value pairs and table data from form documents.
+description: The Azure Cognitive Research Technologies Form Recognizer allows you to identify and extract key/value pairs and table data from form documents.
 author: PatrickFarley
 manager: nitinme